 Clearing the cache is the first step in resolving the insufficient storage available issue.
 Follow the below steps to perform it successfully.

-- Open settings app first from the home screen and navigate to Application manager option.
+- Open the Settings app first from the home screen and navigate to the Application manager option.

 - Next, tap on the menu or more buttons for choosing ‘sort by size’ to arrange the apps in that order.

-- Tap on the clear cache to empty cache.
+- Tap on the clear cache to empty the cache.

 - Repeat the same process for every app.